colehdlr/colehdlr.github.io/README.md

 - Physics          - A

 After finishing college I'm taking Computer Science at Cambridge.
-I am passionate about programming and am competent in: C, C++, Java and SQL.
+I am passionate about programming and am competent in:
 - C
 - C++
 - Java